leonardosblang/gpt3-whatsapp/README.md

 - Personalize your bot with custom responses
 - Train your bot to understand more complex language

-## Setup
+## Prerequisites

-1. Create a Twilio account
+Before you can use this Whatsapp Bot with GPT-3, you will need to install the following dependencies:

+- Twilio Account
-2. Obtain an OpenAI API key
+- OpenAI API Key

+## Installation

+1. Clone this repository to your local machine: `git clone https://github.com/leonardosblang/gpt3-whatsapp`
+2. Navigate to the cloned repository: `cd whatsapp-bot-gpt3`
-3. Configure the bot
+3. Install the required packages: `pip install -r requirements.txt`
-4. Connect the bot to your Whatsapp group
+4. Configure the bot and connect to your Whatsapp group

 Happy chatting! :smile:

+# Made by LeoLang
+This Whatsapp Bot with GPT-3 was created by LeoLang.